Nature Guard Logo

 What are some common signs of snake activity in a yard?

-Snake behavior patterns and identifying snake trails are common signs of snake activity in a yard.
-These patterns include the presence of shed snake skins, slithering trails in soil or grass, and the detection of snake droppings.
+Common signs of snake activity in a yard include observing specific behavior patterns and identifying snake trails.
+Key indicators are the presence of shed snake skins, slithering trails in the soil or grass, and the discovery of snake droppings.

 Are there any specific areas in a yard where snakes are more likely to nest?